-Opinion: The California Dream, A Catastrophic Wake Up Call
+Opinion: The California Dream, A Catastrophic Wake-Up Call

-Opinion: The California Dream, A Catastrophic Wake Up Call
+Opinion: The California Dream, A Catastrophic Wake-Up Call

 The dreamscape of California has looked like a hellscape this week.
-California, America's Golden state — "Warm, palmy air — air you can kiss..." wrote Jack Kerouac — has had choking air, scalding heat, and surreal orange skies.
+California, America's Golden State — "Warm, palmy air — air you can kiss ..." wrote Jack Kerouac — has had choking air, scalding heat and surreal orange skies.

-California has been the dreamland of so many who hope to strike it rich, or start over, a state-of-mind, as well as a state: a place for fresh-starts, freeways, and free love.
+California has been the dreamland of so many who hope to strike it rich or start over, a state of mind, as well as a state: a place for fresh starts, freeways and free love.

 This season has brought a cascade of calamities to California and the West, atop the pandemic.
-And Californians may wonder if these are catastrophes to be endured just once a century, or a generation, or are they our new way of life?
+And Californians may wonder whether these are catastrophes to be endured just once a century or a generation, or are they a new way of life?

-Steve Pennebaker, a software engineer and 4th generation Californian, told us this week that when drought, fires, blackouts, and mudslides struck his state time after time these past few years, friends would say, "Well, this is once in a lifetime."
+Steve Pennebaker, a software engineer and fourth-generation Californian, told us this week that when drought, fires, blackouts and mudslides struck his state time after time these past few years, friends would say, "Well, this is once in a lifetime."

-"I've been hearing 'once-in-a-lifetime' every few months for years now," he told us.
+"I've been hearing 'once in a lifetime' every few months for years now," he told us.

 Steve and his wife, Susan Parker, were already discouraged by how so much of the state they love had become impossible to afford.
 Rent and home prices soar for those who can pay, while many of those who can't are left to live out of their cars — or sleep on the streets of California's great, glittering cities.

-Steve Pennebaker says that with each new year of record fires, drought, and scorched air and earth, he's asked his wife, "Are we frogs who are being boiled and don't know it yet?"
+Steve Pennebaker says that with each new year of record fires, drought and scorched air and earth, he has asked his wife, "Are we frogs who are being boiled and don't know it yet?"

-When we spoke this week, he and Susan had just moved to Washington State.
+When we spoke this week, he and Susan had just moved to Washington state.
 They have watched California's red skies and raging wildfires from a distance.
 But there is gray smoke in the air from forest fires in Washington, too.

 "Where do we run to?"
 Steve asked.
 "We're running out of places."